olateekay/revolut-assesment/README.md

 `Error while connecting to PostgreSQL relation "users" does not exist`

-**Application uses postgresql and need following environment values:**
+**Application uses postgresql in a local envirinment and needs the environment values below, however, It is not okay to use this technique on a production web server, for that a proper database setup must be used.**

 export DB_USER=supply your postgresdb user